Visual Basic (.NET)

-Visual Basic (VB), originally called Visual Basic .NET (VB.NET), is a multi-paradigm, object-oriented programming language, implemented on .NET, Mono, and the .NET Framework.
+Visual Basic (VB), originally called Visual Basic .NET (VB.NET), is a multi-paradigm, object-oriented programming language developed by Microsoft and implemented on .NET, Mono, and the .NET Framework.
 Microsoft launched VB.NET in 2002 as the successor to its original Visual Basic language, the last version of which was Visual Basic 6.0.
 Although the ".NET" portion of the name was dropped in 2005, this article uses "Visual Basic [.NET]" to refer to all Visual Basic languages released since 2002, in order to distinguish between them and the classic Visual Basic.
 Along with C# and F#, it is one of the three main languages targeting the .NET ecosystem.
-As of March 11, 2020, Microsoft announced that evolution of the VB.NET language has concluded.
+Microsoft updated its VB language strategy on 6 February 2023, stating that VB is a stable language now and Microsoft will keep maintaining it.

 Microsoft's integrated development environment (IDE) for developing in Visual Basic is Visual Studio.
 Most Visual Studio editions are commercial; the only exceptions are Visual Studio Express and Visual Studio Community, which are freeware.
 In addition, the .NET Framework SDK includes a freeware command-line compiler called vbc.exe.
 Mono also includes a command-line VB.NET compiler.

 Visual Basic is often used in conjunction with the Windows Forms GUI library to make desktop apps for Windows.
 Programming for Windows Forms with Visual Basic involves dragging and dropping controls on a form using a GUI designer and writing corresponding code for each control.

 Use in making GUI programs

 The Windows Forms library is most commonly used to create GUI interfaces in Visual Basic.
 All visual elements in the Windows Forms class library derive from the Control class.
 This provides the minimal functionality of a user interface element such as location, size, color, font, text, as well as common events like click and drag/drop.
 The Control class also has docking support to let a control rearrange its position under its parent.

 Forms are typically designed in the Visual Studio IDE.
 In Visual Studio, forms are created using drag-and-drop techniques.
 A tool is used to place controls (e.g., text boxes, buttons, etc.) on the form (window).
 Controls have attributes and event handlers associated with them.
-Default values are provided when the control is created, but may be changed by the programmer.
-Many attribute values can be modified during run time based on user actions or changes in the environment, providing a dynamic application.
+Default values are provided when the control is created, but may be changed in the Visual Studio IDE GUI or in code.
+Many attribute values can be modified during run time by code such as based on user actions, or changes in the environment, providing a dynamic application.
 For example, code can be inserted into the form resize event handler to reposition a control so that it remains centered on the form, expands to fill up the form, etc. By inserting code into the event handler for a keypress in a text box, the program can automatically translate the case of the text being entered, or even prevent certain characters from being inserted.